simpleweb/romulus-cli/docs/commands.md

 This will generate two files:
 * `App/Reducers/MyReducer.js`
 * `App/Actions/MyReducer.js`

+You will have to then add your reducer manually into the `persistCombineReducers` function in `App/Reducers/index.js`.

+> It’s also good practice to export all of your actions into the main action creator in `App/Actions/index.js`

 The reducer itself will come with some example state and some good examples for how to add Flow types to your reducers.